fcarriedo/serve/README.md

 You should be able to browser your `~/my/files/dir` files going to your browser and pointing it to `localhost` on port `80`.

+## Revelations

+Yes, the README is way, way longer than the source code (which is awesome).
+It is just a very thin wrapper around Go's FileServer.

 ## License